piotr-marendowski/ivoryos/README.md

 - TUI installation and customization process using [Whiptail](https://en.wikibooks.org/wiki/Bash_Shell_Scripting/Whiptail)

 ## System installation
-### Disk layout
 Disk partitioning is predefined, meaning that it will look like that:
 ONLY ONE DISK: Partition 1 = EFI 1 GB, partition 2 = SWAP user-defined (more than 1 GB), partition 3 = ROOT rest of the disk space.
+The user will be prompted to enter the name and password of the newly created user, which will have sudo privileges (the don't-ask type).
+The user will have to choose the [dotfiles branch](https://github.com/piotr-marendowski/dotfiles) which will be downloaded.

 ### Stages of installation
 - Stage 1 - minimal Arch setup